Quantum dot

-Quantum dots (QDs) - also called semiconductor nanocrystals, are semiconductor particles a few nanometres in size, having optical and electronic properties that differ from those of larger particles as a result of quantum mechanics.
+Quantum dots (QDs) or semiconductor nanocrystals are semiconductor particles a few nanometres in size with optical and electronic properties that differ from those of larger particles via quantum mechanical effects.
 They are a central topic in nanotechnology and materials science.
-When the quantum dots are illuminated by UV light, an electron in the quantum dot can be excited to a state of higher energy.
-In the case of a semiconducting quantum dot, this process corresponds to the transition of an electron from the valence band to the conductance band.
+When a quantum dot is illuminated by UV light, an electron in the quantum dot can be excited to a state of higher energy.
+In the case of a semiconducting quantum dot, this process corresponds to the transition of an electron from the valence band to the conduction band.
 The excited electron can drop back into the valence band releasing its energy as light.
 This light emission (photoluminescence) is illustrated in the figure on the right.
-The color of that light depends on the energy difference between the conductance band and the valence band, or the transition between discrete energy states when the band structure is no longer well-defined in QDs.
+The color of that light depends on the energy difference between the discrete energy levels of the quantum dot in the conduction band and the valence band.

+In other words, a quantum dot can be defined as a structure on a semiconductor which is capable of confining electrons in three dimensions, enabling the ability to define discrete energy levels.
+The quantum dots are tiny crystals that can behave as individual atoms, and their properties can be manipulated.

-Nanoscale semiconductor materials tightly confine either electrons or electron holes.
+Nanoscale materials with semiconductor properties tightly confine either electrons or electron holes.
 The confinement is similar to a three-dimensional particle in a box model.
 The quantum dot absorption and emission features correspond to transitions between discrete quantum mechanically allowed energy levels in the box that are reminiscent of atomic spectra.
 For these reasons, quantum dots are sometimes referred to as artificial atoms, emphasizing their bound and discrete electronic states, like naturally occurring atoms or molecules.
 It was shown that the electronic wave functions in quantum dots resemble the ones in real atoms.
-By coupling two or more such quantum dots, an artificial molecule can be made, exhibiting hybridization even at room temperature.

 Quantum dots have properties intermediate between bulk semiconductors and discrete atoms or molecules.
 Their optoelectronic properties change as a function of both size and shape.
 Larger QDs of 5–6 nm diameter emit longer wavelengths, with colors such as orange, or red.
 Smaller QDs (2–3 nm) emit shorter wavelengths, yielding colors like blue and green.
-However, the specific colors vary depending on the exact composition of the QD.
+The specific emission energy of a QD depends on its dimensions, band gap energy, effective excited electron mass, and effective excited hole mass.

 Potential applications of quantum dots include single-electron transistors, solar cells, LEDs, lasers, single-photon sources, second-harmonic generation, quantum computing, cell biology research, microscopy, and medical imaging.
 Their small size allows for some QDs to be suspended in solution, which may lead to their use in inkjet printing, and spin coating.
-They have been used in Langmuir-Blodgett thin films.
+They have been used in Langmuir–Blodgett thin films.
 These processing techniques result in less expensive and less time-consuming methods of semiconductor fabrication.